fortinetdev/terraform-provider-fortios/website/docs/r/fortios_dlp_fpsensitivity.html.markdown

 ---

 # fortios_dlp_fpsensitivity
 Create self-explanatory DLP sensitivity levels to be used when setting sensitivity under config fp-doc-source.
+Applies to FortiOS Version `<= 6.2.0`.

 ## Example Usage